PiyushPatil08/Python-Projects/README.md

-This Repostory contains various Python Projects that i made and practised along with their source code.
+This Repostory contains various Python Projects that i made and practised.
 Thanks!